dherrera1911/dherrera1911.github.io/_posts/2025-08-10-open-neural-coding.md

  'PP' 'PIL' 'VISal']
 ```

-Let's get the indices of only the units in the primary visual
+Let's get the indices of the units that are in the primary visual
 cortex (VISp), and that have a firing rate above 3 Hz.

 ```python